YouTube Marketing Strategy 2020 - Get started on these 4 tool categories now

 YouTube is one of the most powerful online content marketing platforms in this contemporary era.
 Naturally there are dozens of very useful tools for content marketing on YouTube, each with its own set of benefits and pitfalls.
 The one-size-fits-all mantra does not work with any kind of net-based marketing.
-To help you out, listed below are five user-friendly tools to help get you started with effective YouTube marketing.
+To help you out, listed below are four user-friendly tool categories with suggested tools to help get you started with effective YouTube marketing.

 1. YouTube Analytics

 This is one of the most widely used tools by marketers for assessing performance of their YouTube channels and keeping tabs on viewers’ behaviour by tracking key statistics.
 This tool will provide you with insights you need to understand your audience with its detailed reports on viewer behaviour patterns.
 Among other things, you can use YouTube Analytics to ascertain your audience’s demographics (age, gender, and geographical location), their interactions with your channel’s videos, click through rate for in-video cards and end-screens, and how they ended up on your channels videos (traffic sources).